SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- define shadows for text, value, percent and icon
+- hide lines, if no animation is present on the line
+- possibility, to add a second value and description for e.g. daily summary (colors can be defined too) to production, additional production, consumption and grid.
+Swap time can be defined and clicking on an element will change the values and descriptions one time and will return to the timer afterwards
+- automatic speed of animation can be used to easily identify the highest consumption within custom elements 1 to 11.
+Highest consumption will use the speed of the animation, lower consumptions will use the multiplicator of +1000 of the defined animation speed
+- added Wiki Link to admin
+- updated translations
+- some additional background changes for adding adapter to iobroker repository
 ### 3.2.0 (2023-01-17)
 - added second production element
 - translation fixes